Eric Boruff - music director

 Andrew Fierova - director, Brass Ensemble & instructor, Brass Challenge

-Praised for his “verve and stylistic excellence” (The Post and Courier–Free Times), Mexican-American horn player Andrew Fierova has performed in the United States, China, Hong Kong, Taiwan, England, and Austria.
-Mr. Fierova currently fills the assistant/utility horn chair in the Charlotte Symphony and has also performed with the Atlanta Symphony, North Carolina Symphony, Jacksonville Symphony, and Charleston Symphony.
-Mr. Fierova maintains a private studio of students from middle school through adult and is on faculty at Davidson College.
-His former students have been accepted into The Juilliard School, Peabody Institute, Indiana University, University of South Carolina, University of North Carolina Greensboro, University of Alabama, Duke University, Appalachian State University, University of Pennsylvania, Radford University, and The University of New Mexico.
-Mr. Fierova has had the pleasure of presenting master classes at The University of Texas at Austin and University of South Carolina and holds degrees from The Juilliard School and University of South Carolina.
+Lauded for his “verve and stylistic excellence” (The Post and Courier–Free Times), Mexican-American horn player Andrew Fierova has performed throughout the United States, China, Hong Kong, Taiwan, England, and Austria.
+Andrew currently fills the Second Horn chair in the Charlotte Symphony and has also performed with the Atlanta Symphony, North Carolina Symphony, Jacksonville Symphony, and Charleston Symphony.
+Andrew maintains a private studio of students from middle school through adult and is on faculty at Davidson College.
+He conducts two brass choirs as part of the Cornelius Youth Orchestra, and also founded the Brass Challenge program, an instrument-specific intensive training program that introduces beginners to all aspects of their instrument, concluding with ensemble playing.
+His former students have been accepted into The Juilliard School, Peabody Institute, Indiana University, Davidson College, University of South Carolina, University of North Carolina Greensboro, University of Alabama, Duke University, Appalachian State University, University of Pennsylvania, Radford University, The University of New Mexico, and Interlochen Arts Academy.
+Andrew has had the pleasure of being a Featured Artist for the NC horn Day, and has presented master classes at The University of Texas at Austin, University of South Carolina, and Brevard Music Center.
+He has enjoyed several summers on faculty with Cannon Music Camp and Wintergreen Music Festival.
+Andrew holds degrees from The Juilliard School and University of South Carolina.

 Tom Burge - instructor, Brass Challenge